duckduckgo/duckduckgo-help-pages/_docs/aichat/usage-limits.md

 ---
-title: Does DuckDuckGo AI Chat have usage limits?
+title: Does Duck.ai have usage limits?
 nav_title: Usage Limits
-description: DuckDuckGo AI Chat anonymously enforces a daily usage limit.
+description: Duck.ai anonymously enforces a daily usage limit.
-category: AI Chat
+category: Duck.ai
 order: 400
 ---

-[DuckDuckGo AI Chat](https://duckduckgo.com/aichat){:target="\_blank"}{:rel="noopener noreferrer"} is free to use, but there is a daily limit on usage.
+[Duck.ai](https://duck.ai){:target="\_blank"}{:rel="noopener noreferrer"} is free to use, but there is a daily limit on usage.

 ## Can I pay to increase the usage limit?